 Following the planned introduction of our high-speed ro-pax ferries in 2007 and 2008, we expect that our high-speed ferry operations as a whole will become profitable.
 The segment result (i.e., gross profit of segment less any segment related marketing expenses) from our Finland-Estonia route shows a decrease to EEK 372 million in the 2005 financial year from EEK 415 million in the 2004 financial year.
-The segment result from our Sweden-Estonia routes increased to EEK 327 million in the 2005 financial year.
+The segment result from our Sweden-Estonia routes increased to EEK 327 million in the 2005 financial year from EEK 204 million in the 2004 financial year.
 The segment result breakdown is calculated on a group company basis and is not based solely on the vessels' direct geographical operations.
 Therefore, the allocation of the expenses between the segments reported in our financial statements does not fully reflect the vessels' geographical operations.